aquasecurity/trivy/docs/docs/kubernetes/cli/compliance.md

 ## Custom compliance report

-The Trivy K8s CLI allows you to create your custom compliance specification and pass it to trivy for scan report generation.
+The Trivy K8s CLI allows you to create a custom compliance specification and pass it to trivy for generating scan report .

-The report was generated based on scanning result mapping between users' define controls and trivy checks ID.
+The report is generated based on scanning result mapping between users define controls and trivy checks ID.
 The supported checks are from two types and can be found at [Aqua vulnerability DB](https://avd.aquasec.com/):
 - [misconfiguration](https://avd.aquasec.com/misconfig/)
 - [vulnerabilities](https://avd.aquasec.com/nvd)